-- 23. If a DMC is asked to decide whether to give a decision notice or a second supervisory notice it will:

-- (a) review the material before it;

-- As set out in section 391(8) of the Act.

-- 3 August 2018: This Statement of Policy has been updated, see the webpage here. - 10 The PRA's approach to enforcement: statutory statements of policy and procedure January 2016 - (b) consider any representations made (whether written, oral or both) and any comments by PRA staff in respect of those representations; - (c) if the Act requires the PRA to consult the FCA, take into consideration the FCA's views on the issue; - (d) decide whether to give the notice and settle the terms of any notice including whether, and in what form, to publicise the notice. - 24.
+- 23. If a DMC is asked to decide whether to give a decision notice or a second supervisory notice it will: - (a) review the material before it; - (b) consider any representations made (whether written, oral or both) and any comments by PRA staff in respect of those representations; - (c) if the Act requires the PRA to consult the FCA, take into consideration the FCA's views on the issue; - (d) decide whether to give the notice and settle the terms of any notice including whether, and in what form, to publicise the notice. - 24.
 Save where the DMC decides otherwise, the same committee that issued the warning notice or first supervisory notice will determine whether to issue a decision notice or a second supervisory notice and will decide questions concerning publicity. - 25.
 If the PRA decides to issue a decision notice, it will ensure that the notice meets the requirements set out in the Act.